grafana/extreme-dashboard-makeover-breakouts/site/docs/breakout1/1_error-rates-to-stat.md

 5. Change the Panel Title to *SLO Status (Errors) per Data Center*.
 6. Click on *Save Dashboard*.

-:::tip Want to skip this next time?
+:::assistant-tip[Want to skip this next time?]

 Once you understand how value mappings work, you can let Assistant set them up for you.
 The equivalent prompt would be: